Carlows/feederometer/README.md

 - PostgreSQL
 - [Riot API](https://developer.riotgames.com/api/methods/)

-## Why did you decided to make this?
+## Why did you decide to make this?

 Well, I though it would be fun to learn Rails so I gave it a try (and it was really fun!).